Metric Differential Privacy at the User-Level Via the Earth Mover's Distance: Applications of Proposed Mechanisms

 \subsubsection{Algorithms in the Local Model}

 At a high level, in the local model each user applies a private mechanism $\calA : \calX \rightarrow \calY$ (with $\calY$ discrete and $|\calY| \geq |\calX|$) to each sample and releases it.
 The central server forms an aggregate vector $v \in \R^\calY$.
 Let $A \in \R^{\calX \times \calY}$ denote the transition probability matrix of $\calA$; we have by linearity of expectation that $\E[v] = \tK A$.
+Local-DP imposes constraints on each pair of rows of $A$.
 Assuming that $A$ has a right inverse $B$, the central server returns the estimate $\tH = v B$, which is unbiased.
-All previous work in distribution estimation under local DP can be expressed in this way~\citep{kairouz2016discrete, acharya2018communication, chen2020breaking, acharya2023discrete}.
+Many mechanisms in local DP, including the ones with optimal error, can be expressed with this linear-algebraic view~\citep{erlingsson2014rappor, kairouz2016discrete, acharya2018communication, feldman2022private}.
 We summarize this in Algorithm~\ref{alg:hist-local}.

-The state-of-the-art approach for frequency estimation is the Hadamard response~\cite{acharya2018communication, chen2020breaking}, which is based off of the Hadamard matrices (which form a robust encoding of $\calX$).
-Specifically, the matrix $A$ is given by $q_1\textbf{1} + q_2H$, where $H$ is a Hadamard matrix and $q_1, q_2$ are constants chosen so that $A$ is normalized and that each element is proportional to either $e^{\epsilon}$ or $1$.
+A state-of-the-art technique we will utilize is Hadamard response, which obtains order-optimal error~\cite{acharya2018communication, chen2020breaking}.
+This mechanism is based off of using Hadamard matrices to robustly encode $\calX$---specifically, the matrix $A$ is given by $q_1\textbf{1} + q_2H$, where $H$ is a Hadamard matrix and $q_1, q_2$ are constants chosen so that $A$ is normalized and that each element is proportional to either $e^{\epsilon}$ or $1$ to satisfy LDP.
 This mechanism has the following utility:

 \begin{lemma} (From Theorem 3.1 in~\cite{chen2020breaking}) There exists a mechanism $\calA$ such that $\FreqEstLocal$ satisfies $(\epsilon, \delta)$-bounded user-level DP and returns an estimator $\tH$ such that